golly-splorts/golly-pelican/pelican/content/about.md

 They can help us learn to embrace whatever happens, build communities, create art, make new friends, and have fun.

-## Who is the commissioner of golly?
+## Who is the commissioner of Golly?

 Rubrix Helicopter is the Golly Commissioner.